aparij/NullException/README.md

 # NullException

-NullException is a demo of Pyramid/PRF/MongoDB/ElasticSearch.
+NullException is a demo of Pyramid/PRF/MongoDB/ElasticSearch. <br/>
-It contains jobs data scraped from StackOverflow Careers
+It contains jobs data scraped from StackOverflow Careers.<br/>